 Malin James is an essayist, blogger, and short story writer.
-Her work has appeared in Electric Literature, Bust Magazine, MUTHA, Queen Mob’s Tea House and Medium, as well as anthologies for Cleis, Sweetmeats Press and Stupid Fish Productions.
-She is currently at work on Roadhouse Blues, a collection for Go Deeper Press.
+Her work has appeared in Electric Literature, Bust, MUTHA, Queen Mob’s Tea House and Medium, as well as in podcasts and anthologies for Cleis Press, Sweetmeats Press and Stupid Fish Productions.
+Her first collection, Roadhouse Blues, releases this summer (July 11th!) with Go Deeper Press.

 A Bit More: